Ghulam Abbas Baloch

 Ghulam Abbas Baloch (October 1942 – 4 April 2014), was a Pakistani professional footballer who played as a forward.
 Abbas represented the Pakistan national football team from 1961 to 1963.

 Early life

 Abbas grew up in a poor family in Saifi Lane, Baghdadi, Lyari.
 Belonging to the Sheedi community, Abbas' paternal ancestors belonged to East Africa, who came during the Indian Ocean slave trade.
 His relatives from Zanzibar and Dar es Salaam in present-day Tanzania often came to Pakistan to visit his grandfather, and Bilawal Belgium, a famous banjo musician who also belonged to Abbas's family.

 He completed his primary education at SM Lyari School and passed his matriculation examination privately.
 He studied up to the intermediate level at SM College, earned a BA from Urdu College, and obtained both an LLB and an MA from Karachi University.

 Club career

 Early career

-Abbas plied his trade in numerous clubs in West Pakistan (now Pakistan), such Baloch XI, Gul Muhammad Lane, Saifi Lane Club, Nisar Sports Club, Pakistan Tobacco Company, Karachi Port Trust FC, PIA FC.
+Abbas started his career with Saifi Sports Club of Lyari.
+He also plied his trade in other clubs in Karachi such as Baloch Eleven, Gul Muhammad Lane, Nisar Sports Club, Pakistan Tobacco Company.

+Dhaka Mohammedan

+In 1961, Abbas represented Mohammedan Sporting, where he won the domestic double in his lone season.
+He also finished top goal-scorer in the league with Mohammedan with 42 goals including 5 hat-tricks.